-Embryonic breathing might appear as mysterious as any of the philosophies of the orient, when studied from the west.
-According to the book Tai Xi Jing (Respiration of the Embryo) all life originates form one breath, and the moment the embryo is brought to the world, its respiration begins.
-Regardless if we consider this to be a moment of conception, or the moment of birth, the observation is correct:
+Embryonic breathing might appear as mysterious as any of the philosophies of the Orient when studied from the west.
+According to the book Tai Xi Jing (Respiration of the Embryo), all life originates from one breath, and the moment the embryo is brought to the world, its respiration begins.
+Regardless if we consider this to be a moment of conception or the moment of birth, the observation is correct:

 As the embryo grows, its cells begin the gas exchange called internal respiration in western medical terms, that is taking up oxygen and getting rid of the accumulating carbon-dioxide.
 At this stage, the embryo is connected to the mother’s bloodstream through the umbilical cord, its respiration essentially being a part of the mother’s own breathing.
 (This accounts for the often used alternative name, umbilical breathing).